Ramadan in Different Cultures Around the World

 Pakistan:

 The holy month of Ramadan acts as a time when Pakistani citizens deepen their spiritual connection and strengthen their ties with their community members.
-The recitation of Quran takes place frequently inside mosques while religious followers pack their places of worship everyday.
-A typical Pakistani Iftar dinner begins with samosas while pakoras accompany dahi bhalla before jalebi and fruit chaat* become the sweet conclusion.
+The recitation of the Quran takes place frequently inside mosques while religious followers pack their places of worship every day.
+A typical Pakistani Iftar dinner begins with samosas, while pakoras accompany dahi bhalla before jalebi and fruit chaat* become the sweet conclusion.
 Many Pakistani individuals enhance their charitable work this month by making donations to help poor people while simultaneously funding free dinner services during the breaking of the fast.

 India:

-Muslim believers in India who make up a substantial part of the nation pay deep respect to the observance of Ramadan.
-Delhi Hyderabad and Lucknow along with other cities in India present spectacular displays of bright street decorations and spacious mosques that fill with people honoring the occasion.
-The traditional Indian Muslim iftar includes dates together with chana chaat spiced chickpeas and rooh afza which is a red water cultivar rose-flavored beverage.
-During this time Muslims prepare their famous traditional feast haleem along with sheer khurma (vermicelli pudding) as well as enjoy dates and rooh afza.
+Muslim believers in India, who constitute a substantial part of the nation, pay deep respect to the observance of Ramadan.
+Delhi Hyderabad and Lucknow, along with other cities in India, present spectacular displays of bright street decorations and spacious mosques that fill with people honoring the occasion.
+The traditional Indian Muslim iftar includes dates together with chana chaat (spiced chickpeas) and rooh afza, which is a red water cultivar rose-flavored beverage.
+During this time Muslims prepare their famous traditional feast, haleem, along with sheer khurma (vermicelli pudding), as well as enjoy dates and rooh afza.

 3. Ramadan in Southeast Asia

-Many of the world’s largest Muslim communities who reside in Southeast Asia combine traditional customs with contemporary practices during the month of Ramadan.
-Indonesia together with Malaysia and Brunei demonstrate particular customs for observing the holy month.
+Many of the world’s largest Muslim communities, who reside in Southeast Asia, combine traditional customs with contemporary practices during the month of Ramadan.
+Indonesia, together with Malaysia and Brunei, demonstrates particular customs for observing the holy month.

 Indonesia:

 Indonesia displays broad and magnificent Ramadan celebrations because it holds the position of hosting the world’s biggest Muslim community.
-People start Ramadan by visiting ancester graves during nyekar ceremonies for prayer sessions as they clean the sites.
-During Iftar in Indonesia people serve kolak sweet dessert with coconut milk and banana along with opor ayam consisting of chicken cooked in coconut milk.
-People make mudik journeys to pass Eid al-Fitr with their families in their hometowns during this month.
+People start Ramadan by visiting ancestral graves during nyekar ceremonies for prayer sessions as they clean the sites.
+During Iftar in Indonesia, people serve kolak, a sweet dessert with coconut milk and banana, along with opor ayam, consisting of chicken cooked in coconut milk.
+People make mudik journeys to celebrate Eid al-Fitr with their families in their hometowns during this month.

 Malaysia:

 The period of Ramadan in Malaysia creates a wonderful sense of communal harmony alongside strong cultural beliefs among people.
-The whole city becomes alive with festive decorations made of lights along with banners while special Tarawih prayers happen in mosques.
-During Iftar Malaysian families commonly prepare two distinct dishes which consist of bubur lambuk (savory rice porridge) and ayam percik (grilled chicken with coconut sauce).
-Vendors organize the bazaar Ramadan during the month to present a wide range of traditional foods and drinks for Iftar to Muslims.
+The whole city comes alive with festive light decorations and banners, while special Tarawih prayers take place in mosques.
+During Iftar, Malaysian families commonly prepare two distinct dishes that consist of bubur lambuk (savory rice porridge) and ayam percik (grilled chicken with coconut sauce).
+Vendors organize the Ramadan bazaar during the month to present to Muslims a wide range of traditional foods and drinks for Iftar.

 4. Ramadan in the West